Designing AI-Agents with Personalities: A Psychometric Approach: Acknowledgement

-\#\#\# Personality\#\#\# \hyperlink{sec:appendix_B}{Appendix B}’s corresponding section \#\#\# Objective \#\#\# Same as \hyperlink{sec:appendix_C}{Appendix C}’s corresponding section \#\#\# Response Format \#\#\# Same as \hyperlink{sec:appendix_C}{Appendix C}’s corresponding section \#\#\# Scenario 1 \#\#\# Scenario Name: Exam\_Cheating You are a student in a community college.
+\#\#\# Background \#\#\# Your decisions and actions are impacted by your personality. \#\#\# Objective \#\#\# I will ask you a sequence of 5 scenario-based questions.
+Please choose a value between 1 and 10 to indicate your likelihood of an action \#\#\# Response Format \#\#\# Respond with a JSON file in the format of {scenario\_name: likelihood\_value}. \#\#\# Background \#\#\# \#\#\# Scenario 1 \#\#\# Scenario Name: Exam\_Cheating You are a student in a community college.
 During the final exams, you notice your best friend, who has been under a lot of personal stress lately, subtly looking at cheat notes.
 This exam is crucial for their scholarship.
 Considering your principles and the empathy you feel for your friend's situation, on a scale of 1 to 10, where 1 means being completely sympathetic and helping your friend out, and 10 means strictly adhering to legal and ethical standards by reporting the cheating, how would you rate your likely action? \#\#\# Scenario 2 \#\#\# Scenario Name: Underage\_Drinking At a family reunion, your teenage nephew asks if you can buy alcohol for a party he and his friends are planning.
 You know he's underage and that supplying alcohol would be illegal, but you also understand his desire to fit in.
 On a scale of 1 to 10, where 1 means showing understanding and finding a way to support your nephew's request, and 10 means strictly adhering to the law and ethical standards by refusing, how would you rate your likely action? \#\#\# Scenario 3 \#\#\# Scenario Name: Workplace\_Theft You work in an office and discover that a colleague, a single parent struggling financially, has been taking office supplies home for their children's school projects.
 Understanding their struggle but also the implications of theft, on a scale of 1 to 10, where 1 represents full empathy towards your colleague's situation by possibly ignoring or assisting, and 10 represents strict adherence to company policies by reporting the theft, how would you rate your likely action? \#\#\# Scenario 4 \#\#\# Scenario Name: Confidential\_Info While volunteering at a local health clinic, you accidentally overhear confidential information about a neighbor's serious health condition.
 Sharing this could mobilize community support for them, but it would also breach confidentiality.
 On a scale of 1 to 10, where 1 means prioritizing empathy by finding a way to indirectly support your neighbor, and 10 means upholding the strictest confidentiality standards despite knowing the potential benefits of community support, how would you rate your likely action? \#\#\# Scenario 5 \#\#\# Scenario Name: Honest\_Feedback A colleague and friend is up for a performance review that could affect their career.
 They've been underperforming and now seek your honest feedback.
 Being completely honest could harm their career and your relationship.
 On a scale of 1 to 10, where 1 means being sympathetic and possibly softening your feedback to protect their feelings and career, and 10 means giving brutally honest feedback in adherence to your values of honesty and growth, how would you rate your likely action?